 A Bill of Sale is signed during or after the exchange of money and property.
 It documents the transfer of ownership from the Seller to the Buyer, and acts like a receipt to the transaction.

 As a reference, this document known by other names:

 - Agreement to Sell Personal Property

 - Contract for Sale of Personal Property

 The sample purchase agreement below details an agreement between the seller, ‘Michelle B Davis’, and the buyer, ‘Larry L Rose.’
 Michelle B Davis agrees to sell a panda plushy to Larry L Rose according to the specified conditions.Purchase Agreement

 If you are either selling or purchasing any personal property, you should consider documenting your transaction in a Personal Property Sales Contract.
 A written Contract will allow both parties to carefully consider and describe the details regarding the sale, and confirms each party’s understanding of how the transaction will take place.

 It is also important to keep a record of the property that you sell for tax and accounting purposes.
 Selling property may have an impact on your tax return.
 The Internal Revenue Service (IRS) requires you to report all miscellaneous income, including income from the “barter and exchange of goods”.
 A tax lawyer or certified accountant can give you more information about how the sale of property may impact your tax return.

-3. The Consequences of Not Using a This Document
+3. Consequences of Not Using a Purchase Agreement

 Once you’ve found someone to buy the used Stephen Curry mouthguard you found near the bench at the Golden State Warriors game or you’ve finally found someone selling the mint green vintage Ford Mustang you’ve been dreaming of, you will want to make sure that nothing goes wrong with the sale.
 If you don’t have a Purchase and Sale Agreement, the Buyer might mistakenly think he or she is getting a brand new mouth guard or the Seller might suddenly want more money for the car.